-The Tramontina Professional Fusion Nonstick Fry Pan does not have any rivets which makes the cleaning process very easy.
+The Tramontina Professional Fusion Nonstick Fry Pan does not have any rivets which make the cleaning process very easy.
 However, it has one drawback.
 Its surface is a little domed which is why oil and eggs slide over to the edge of the pan.
-The non try-ply nonstick frying pan by Made In’s has some problems when it comes to its balance.
-It does not lie flat on the surface and tilts backwards toward the handle.
-This is not good for induction cook tops at all since the utensil needs to have a flush contact with heat.
+The non-try-ply nonstick frying pan by Made In’s has some problems when it comes to its balance.
+It does not lie flat on the surface and tilts back toward the handle.
+This is not good for induction cooktops at all since the utensil needs to have a flush contact with heat.

-In our quest to find the most budget friendly pan, we also tested the T0fal Initiatives Fry Pan.
+In our quest to find the most budget-friendly pan, we also tested the T0fal Initiatives Fry Pan.
 It performed quite adequately.
-However it did feel like it could be damaged very easily.
-Despite this, we feel like it is a great induction cookware and is worth the pick (especially keeping the price point in mind).
+However, it did feel like it could be damaged very easily.
+Despite this, we feel like it is great induction cookware and is worth the pick (especially keeping the price point in mind).

 The T-fal Titanium Advanced comes with a large surface are for cooking.
 Moreover, it has high and steep sides which make flipping eggs and tossing pan cakes quite a task for a normal cook.
 The T-fal ProGrade Titanium Nonstick Fry Pan is compatible to induction heat.
 It has flared up sides which are excellent when it comes to tossing around eggs and other such food items.
 Moreover, the surface of the pan is also designed in such a way that it makes cooking easier.
 However, the handle was a little bulky and large.